Diane-Ring/worthy-nomad/README.md

 The colour of the GET HELP NOW button was changed from 'danger' to 'warning'.
 The target was set to _blank and rel to noopener noreferrer to make it open in a seperate page.

 <img src="assets/images/worthy-nomad-logo-notext-transparent.png" alt="Worthy Nomad Logo" width="3%">
-I created a logo with chat GPT, edited it, and made that the favicon and the logo on the navbar, using Co-pilot's help to modify the code.
+I made the logo I created with chat GPTthat the favicon and the logo on the navbar, using Co-pilot's help to modify the code.
 I added one of the colours from my colour palette as the background-color of my navbar.

 ![alt text="screenshot of Navbar"](assets/images/navbar-screenshot.png)